What is Erasmus Accreditation?

 You will need your Organisation Identification (OID) to apply.

-Adult Education, School Education and VET applicants must submit the online application form by 11am on 19 October 2021.
+Adult Education, School Education and VET applicants must submit the online application form by 11am (Irish Time) on 1st October 2024.